 Today we are sharing a few tips on finding your go-to wine shop.
 It is not rocket science, but finding your perfect wine shop comes down to a few essential tips.

 First impressions often tell an accurate story.
-You can tell a lot about a wine shop from walking through the door.
+You can tell a lot about a wine shop by walking through the door.